cocktailyogi/ESPHome-TA-UVR67/README.md

 # sensordlbus
-ESPHome Component for DL-BUS of Heating Controller UVR67 from "Technische Alternative"
+ESPHome Component and Home Assistant integration for DLbus of Heating Controller UVR67 from "Technische Alternative"

 ## 🎯 Overview

-This KiCad project provides a simple hardware interface for communicating with DL-Bus devices.
+This KiCad project provides a simple hardware interface for communicating with DLbus devices.
 It has been tested with the UVR67 controller and has been running flawlessly for years.

 ![bare minimum DLbus Interface](schematic/bareMinimal_DLbus.png) [Dokumentation Schematic](schematic)